CURRICULUM VITAE

 • “Christology and Islam” Muslim Christian Encounter, Vol 12 No. 1, 2019.
 (Center for Islamic Studies in Korea)

-• "Following Jesus and Stereotyping Islam" Resonance: A Theological Journal, Summer 2018.
+• "Following Jesus and Stereotyping Islam."
+Journal article in Resonance: A Theological Journal, Summer 2018.

 • Christian Hospitality and Muslim Immigration in an Age of Terror, Grand Rapids, MI: Eerdmans 2018.